Click letter: Multiple systems

+and added to the IPA in 1976.

 Clement Doke expanded on Jones' letters in 1923.
-Based on an empirically informed conception of the nature of click consonants, he analyzed voiced and nasal clicks as separate consonants, much as voiced plosives and nasals are considered separate consonants from voiceless plosives among the pulmonic consonants, and so added letters for voiced and nasal clicks.
-(Jones' palatal click letter was not used, however.
-Jones had called it "velar", and Doke called palatal clicks "alveolar".)
-Doke was the first to report retroflex clicks.
+Based on an empirically informed conception of the nature of click consonants, he analyzed voiced and nasal clicks as separate consonants, much as the voiced plosives /[b d ɡ]/ and nasals /[m n ŋ]/ are considered separate consonants from the voiceless plosives /[p t k]/, and so he created letters for voiced and nasal clicks.
+(Like other researchers, Doke did not use the palatal click letter from the IPA.
+Jones had called it "velar", and people took it as having that value rather than its intended one.)
+Doke was the first to report retroflex clicks, and created letters for them as well.

 The clicks of Khoekhoe in the Beach alphabet of 1938.
-The series are (left to right) dental, alveolar, lateral and palatal.
-In modern orthography, the columns are Ʞg Ʞn Ʞkh Ʞ Ʞh, where Ʞ is used to represent any click letter.
+The columns are (left to right) dental, alveolar, lateral and palatal.
+In modern orthography, the rows are Ʞg Ʞn Ʞkh Ʞ Ʞh, where Ʞ is used to represent any click letter (any column).